Call us myHUB

 In simple terms, fixed-rate tariffs guarantee consumers consistent unit rates.
 The unit rate will not fluctuate over the course of your bill.
 Whether you have a 1-year fixed price energy deal or a 2-year fixed energy tariff, you can expect stable unit prices.

 It is important to remember that your monthly bill can still fluctuate.
 If you use more gas or electricity from one month to another, your bill will increase.
-For this reason, fixed deals are best suited to domestic and commercial consumers who use a similar amount of energy from one month to the next.
+For this reason, fixed deals are best suited to consumers who use a similar amount of energy from one month to the next.

-Should I Get A Fixed Energy Deal In 2022?
+Should I Get A Fixed Energy Deal In 2025?

 For business energy, things get much more complicated as it largely comes down the the circumstances of the business.
 Fixed-term contracts are great for business energy customers as it offers predictable cashflow.